SiceloKayisa/My-Data-Science-and-Machine-Learning-Projects/Sales Predictive Modeling with Regression/README.md

 #### metrics scores:

 - __Mean Absolute Error__ <br>
   - MAE for training set is 1.237
   - MAE for test set is 1.349

 -  __Mean Square Error__ <br>
   - MSE for training set is 2.766
   - MSE for test set is 3.21

 - __Root Mean Squared Error__ <br>
   - RMSE for training set is 1.663
   - RMSE for test set is 1.792

-- __R Squared:__
+- __R Squared:__ <br>
   - The R squared value on testing set: 0.723

   ##### Our value is very close to 1, recall that when building such model is that our r squared value must be closer to 1.

   ##### Ridge Regression
   - Suprisingly so we also accomplished the same __Rsquared value__ of 0.723